manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 Instead, if your project utilizes dynamic features of this dependency, such as dynamic structural interfaces, you must:
 * Add a default scoped dependency on `manifold-ext` (Gradle: "implementation", Maven: "compile")
-* Add `manifold-ext` to the annotationProcessor path (Gradle: "annotationProcessor", Maven: "annotationProcessorPaths")
+* Add `manifold-ext` to the annotationProcessor path (Gradle: add an "annotationProcessor" dependency, Maven: add to "annotationProcessorPaths")

 ## Binaries